galister/wlx-overlay-s/README.md

 ## X11 limitations

-DPI scaling and upright screens are not supported on X11.
-These might display incorrectly or mess up your mouse position.
+- DPI scaling is not supported and may cause the mouse to not follow the laser properly.
+- Upright screens are not supported and can cause the mouse to act weirdly.
+- Screen changes (connecting / disconnecting a display, resolution changes, etc) are not handled at runtime.
+Restart the overlay for these to take effect.